-So, in this article, I am teaming up with fellow dietitian, Aleisha Deane APD to walk you through the key things to be focusing on during the two week wait in terms of your diet but also your lifestyle too!
+So, in this article, we are teaming up with fellow dietitian, Aleisha Deane APD to walk you through the key things to be focusing on during the two week wait in terms of your diet but also your lifestyle too!

 Let’s get into it!

 Implantation refers to when the embryo implants itself into the endometrial lining.
 To optimise the chances of implantation we want to support the growth of a thick and healthy endometrial lining and have low levels of inflammation.
 This will provide a nourishing environment that the embryo will want to live in!

 Emerging research suggests that some key nutrients and foods may be able to assist with building up the lining to support implantation.

 We are always told to eat our greens, and in this case it’s no surprise they are one of the key foods to include for the two week wait.

 Rich in fertility-friendly folate which we already know plays a key role in preventing neural tube defects, and now has possible benefits to support implantation.
 In a study of women undergoing ART, higher folate intakes were associated with improved outcomes for both implantation and clinical pregnancy (Gaskins, A.J., et al 2014)

 Often with fertility treatments or even without them when trying to conceive there is some anxiety and apprehension associated with this two week wait leading to poorer dietary choices.
 It can be easy to say good-bye to your good habits in the lead up, but now is not the time to stop those greens!